Introduction

 A Fairly Straightforward Essay

-It can be a daunting experience to construct an essay that carries as much weight as this one does when it comes to your future.
+It can be a daunting experience to construct an essay that carries as much weight as this one does regarding your future.
 Knowing that responding in one way versus responding in another could mean the difference between getting accepted into Booth’s program or not is intimidating.

 Rick Weiland, who helped form Booth’s Executive MBA program, likes to remind potential Booth applicants that there is “nothing sneaky or mysterious” about the prompts that the school provides; they want you to “[k]eep it simple.”
 However, some things should be kept in mind when tackling these essay topics, which may help improve your chances of success.

-Weiland also suggests that applicants keep in mind the importance of “remember[ing] to answer the whole question” as Booth’s essay topics are often two or three-part questions.
-If you spend most of your essay answering one of these questions, rather than balancing your responses amongst all the topics to be covered, you are doing yourself a disservice.
+Weiland also suggests that applicants keep in mind the importance of “remember[ing] to answer the whole question,” as Booth’s essay topics are often two or three-part questions.
+If you spend most of your essay answering one of these questions, you are doing yourself a disservice rather than balancing your responses amongst all the topics to be covered.

 Immediate and Long-Term Goals